 Duplicate content usually occurs when a search engine detects the same media (posts, pages, images) on a site and then notices that exact (or very similar) content somewhere else.
 The content as mentioned above doesn’t have to be on the same website either.
 (In general, it can be, but usually not)

 Now, if your duplicate content stems from your work showing up in other places because of social media shares, someone discussing an article of yours on a message board, etc. then this next part is for you.
 Duplicate content is rather obvious (once you get the hang of it) and can be fixed.

 What’s a canonical URL?

 Guess what, canonical URLs and duplicate content have something in common!
-When you publish a new post/page, you consider it the original copy, right?
+When you publish a new post/page, you consider it the original copy.
 Well, search engine (bots) don’t inherently know that sort of thing.
 We need to tell them.
 If we don’t, then there can be issues.

 When distributing content via social media, sometimes the link changes because it’s shortened.
 Another scenario is when someone posts your work on a discussion board (like Reddit) or added to a save-for-later site (think Pocket, Feedly, etc.) Also, if someone links/shares your post on another website and you haven’t assigned it a canonical URL, it confuses search engines.
 To tell search engines where an original piece of content resides, original URLs need to get canonicalized.
 If they aren’t, then you have a duplicate content issue, and the page cannot be appropriately indexed (or indexed at all).

 So when you make it easy for search engines to find the canonical URL, they can index the correct page.
 Then, once they index the page, it can start ranking.
 Plus, if someone shared your (canonicalized and indexed) content on their page, a backlink to your site can be generated.
 P.S.
 Backlinks are an essential piece of SEO, and they help add credibility to your website!